|

 I try the new section on for size periodically.
 (There is not much

-Typically, things get urgent towards the end, as they clay gets tired
+Typically, things get urgent towards the end, as the clay gets tired

 of rewetting, and cracks appear.